-I'm 21 years old and I'm a pre-med student at University of California, Davis.
-When I was 13, I taught myself how to write simple programs and ever since then, I've been making apps, websites, and other digital media -- although these days, I've been pretty busy with work and school take up most of my time.
-This website is a portfolio of some of the software I've built.
+I'm 22 years old and I'm a biochemistry major at the University of California, Davis.
+When I was 13, I taught myself how to write code and became obsessed with it.
+Ever since then, I've been making apps, websites, and computer programs — although these days, work and school take up most of my time.
+This website is a portfolio of some of the software I've developed.

 ChemCalc is the first iPhone app that I developed and published in the iOS App Store.
 It's an all-in-one calculator and reference for general chemistry that I worked on for six months.
 It features a colorful table of elements with extensive element data, molar mass calculator and converter, chemical equation balancer, stoichiometry calculator, ICE table solver, as well as searchable lists of compound formulas, polyatomic ions, and thermodynamic quantities.

 The central features of ChemCalc are its molar mass calculator, equation balancer, and ICE table solver.
 They function not through hard-coded values, but complex algorithms that took constant tweaking and countless trial-and-error tests to perfect.
 I wanted this app to make it easier to complete the tedious and time-consuming calculations that make chemistry notoriously difficult for first-time chemistry students.
 I decided to make ChemCalc free to download so that more high school and college students could use it to overcome their fear of chemistry.

-In February 2017, many Northern California cities, including mine, were evacuated due to the threat of the Oroville Dam's damaged spillway flooding the area.
-Bi-County Ambulance recruited me to create an app that would allow their EMT's to quickly log patient information and location for a mass casualty incident or future evacuation.
+In February 2017, many Northern California cities were evacuated due to the flood threat posed by the Oroville Dam.
+Due to the large number of evacuations, Bi-County Ambulance recruited me to create an app that would allow EMT's to efficiently log patient information.